Omarzintan/bumblebee-ai/README.md

    source setup.sh
    ```

 NOTE: After initial installation, bumblebee will run automatically.
-If you close bumblebee and you want to run it again, go into the bumblebee folder and ensure that the bumblebee environment is activated.
+If you close bumblebee and you want to run it again, you should be able to run `bumblebee` from your terminal to start it up since the installation automatically adds this `bumblebee` command to your path.
+If this still does not work you can go into the bumblebee folder and ensure that the bumblebee environment is activated.
 Otherwise, activate it by typing ```conda activate bumblebee-ai``` then type ```python main.py```.
-If the environment is already activated, you can type ```python main.py``` to run bumblebee.

-## Features
-- Stores and open zoom links on demand
-- Opens up browser with Google search on any query specified
-- Opens up browser with Youtube search on any query specified
-- Searches for information on Wikipedia as well as Wolframalpha
-- Does math using Wolframalpha
-- Can send emails to any contact specified in a contacts database
-- Works both in voice mode and silent mode(text only)
-- Has a chatbot for generic conversations (uses chatterbot for this)
-- Can clock me in and out of work (tracking how many hours I work my various work-study jobs)
-- Research mode *
-- TinyDB is the database used to store information such as contacts, zoom links, research data.

-### Starred Features
-1) Research mode: Research mode is a feature that I find super useful with my regular work flow.
-It is basically a mode that Bumblebee goes into where all the tabs I open in a google chrome
-browser and how long I spend on each tab are stored.
-The information is then stored in a file whose name Bumblebee requests before starting research mode.
-The file is stored in markdown.
-This feature makes conducting research easier since I will not have to worry about bookmarking certain pages or having to go through my whole history in order to find a site I visited weeks ago.
-Research mode can be turned on/off on demand and so it doesn't store all the sites I visit all of the time.

 ## Contributing
 Contributions are welcome, no matter how small or large.
 Please read this file to help you contribute to this project.
 Please see our [CONTRIBUTE.md](/CONTRIBUTING.md) to learn more about how to contribute.